-5 Affordable Window Treatments That Look Designer (Blinds, Shades, Curtains)
+5 Inexpensive Window Treatments That Look Designer (Blinds, Shades, Curtains)

 From faux wood blinds to layered curtains and shades, these are the exact window treatments we used to elevate our bedroom affordably and you can easily shop the same look using the links I’ve provided throughout the post!